yyli28/d2mr-assessment-yyli28/research-assessment.md

     1. Reads in data from at least one source in code chunk or sourced script
     2. Writes out intermediate and/or final datasets in code chunks or sourced scripts
+    3. Uses only relative paths that run without error when repo is cloned

         -   [ ] Objective attempt
         -   [ ] Objective met